biosimulations/RuleHub/Published/Thomas2016/README.md

 * [example6_groundtruth.bngl](example6_groundtruth.bngl) - The ground truth parameter values used to generate synthetic data for this example.
 * [example6_BNFfiles](example6_BNFfiles) - Files needed to fit example6 in BioNetFit v1.0.1

+## Notes

+These benchmark fitting problems can be run with [BioNetFit v1.0.1](http://bionetfit.nau.edu/download.html).
+BioNetFit files are provided as they appear in the BioNetFit download; to run on your computer, it may be necessary to edit the file paths and settings.
+For more information, refer to the BioNetFit [documentation](http://bionetfit.nau.edu/support.html).
 <!-- End free text content -->

 ## License